Sampling using Adaptive Regenerative Processes: Adapting the regeneration distribution

 \subsection{Connections with ReScaLE}

-Although inspired by the Restore algorithm of \cite{Wang2021}, the Adaptive Restore algorithm presented in Algorithm~\ref{algo:adaptive_restore} has many connections to \emph{quasi-stationary Monte Carlo} (QSMC) methods such as the ScaLE Algorithm of \cite{Pollock2020}, and particularly the ReScaLE algorithm of \cite{Kumar2019}.
+Although inspired by the Restore algorithm of \cite{Wang2021}, the adaptive Restore algorithm presented in Algorithm~\ref{algo:adaptive_restore} has many connections to \emph{quasi-stationary Monte Carlo} (QSMC) methods such as the ScaLE Algorithm of \cite{Pollock2020}, and particularly the ReScaLE algorithm of \cite{Kumar2019}.

-Indeed, ScaLE and ReScaLE can be seen as instances of Restore where the regeneration distribution is chosen to \textit{be} the target, which is then learnt adaptively: the killing rate for QSMC methods is given by

-and in the case of ReScaLE, at a killing time $T$, the process is regenerated from its empirical occupation measure:
+Indeed, ScaLE and ReScaLE can be seen as instances of Restore where the regeneration distribution is chosen to \textit{be} the target, which is then learnt adaptively: the killing rate for QSMC methods is given by $\kappa = \tilde \kappa + C$, and in the case of ReScaLE, at a killing time $T$, the process is regenerated from its empirical occupation measure:

 The key motivation behind ScaLE and ReScaLE was applicability to \textit{tall data problems}, due to the applicability of exact subsampling techniques \cite{Pollock2020, Kumar2019}, however sampling from \eqref{eq:rescale_empirical} is somewhat delicate due to the need to simulate complex diffusion bridges.